iTBLS: A Dataset of Interactive Conversations Over Tabular Information: Introduction

-The contributions of this work are as follows: \begin{itemize}[itemsep=1mm, parsep=0pt] \item Creating \mbox{iTBLS}, a dataset of tabular interactions unifying interpretation, modification, and generation \item Extending prior tabular datasets by collecting information from arXiv \item Broadening the scope of interactions to include mathematical reasoning, natural language manipulation, and natural language expansion \item Completing a series of baselines utilizing zero-shot prompting, parameter-efficient fine-tuning, and a task-specific multi-step approach \end{itemize}
+The contributions of this work are as follows: \begin{itemize} \item Creating \mbox{iTBLS}, a dataset of tabular interactions unifying interpretation, modification, and generation. \item Extending prior tabular datasets by collecting information from arXiv \item Broadening the scope of interactions to include mathematical reasoning, natural language manipulation, and natural language expansion. \item Introducing a novel approach for table generation tasks through a two-stage reformulation that first identifies the cells to be manipulated and generates a question based on the requested operation, then answers those questions using the user request and the input table as evidence. \item Demonstrating up to 13\% improvement in table-cell accuracy and up to 16\% improvement in BERTScore using the novel approach on the text-to-table task introduced by prior work. \end{itemize}

-The rest of the paper is organized as follows: Section \ref{sec:related_work} reviews prior research addressing tabular interpretation, modification, and generation.
-Section \ref{sec:dataset_description} presents a description of the tasks in \mbox{iTBLS} and outlines the dataset collection process.
-Sections \ref{sec:approach} and \ref{sec:Results} detail the baseline approaches to address \mbox{iTBLS} and their associated results.
-Lastly, Section \ref{sec:conclusions} concludes the paper.